OscarRapale/holbertonschool-printf/README.md

-# holbertonschool Printf Team Project
+# Holbertonschool Printf Team Project

 ## Description
 This team project handles the printf function as part of the first trimester learning C.